Pentire Coastal Holiday Park

 For Food and Drink

-Eat out locally at the Courtyard Bar & Grill in Poughill for tasty home-cooked meals, accompanied with a range of local beers and wines.
-Or head to the Break at Widemouth Bay if you fancy sweeping sea views, a casual atmosphere and an extensive menu, including some great fish and chips.
+In nearby Kilkhampton you'll find the London Inn, a dog-friendly pub that makes a great place to stop off for a tasty meal.
+Or, head to the Break at Widemouth Bay if you fancy sweeping sea views, a casual atmosphere and an extensive menu, including some great fish and chips.

 The Eden Project, with its artificial biomes full of plants from all over the world, is an experience you won’t want to miss out on while you’re in Cornwall.
 For those interested in learning about local history, the Bude Castle Heritage Centre is a great place for a visit.